Mercedes-Benz 300 SLR: Uhlenhaut Coupé

 US auto enthusiast magazine Motor Trend road tested the car, as did two English journalists from Automobile Revue, who spent more than 2000 mi behind its wheel.
 After a high-speed session at four o'clock in the morning on an empty section of autobahn outside Munich the latter wrote: "We are driving a car which barely takes a second to overtake the rest of the traffic and for which 120 mph on a quiet motorway is little more than walking pace.
 With its unflappable handling through corners, it treats the laws of centrifugal force with apparent disdain."

 Their only regret was that "we will never be able to buy [the car], which the average driver would never buy anyway."

-One Uhlenhaut Coupé has been preserved by Mercedes-Benz and is displayed at its corporate museum in Bad Cannstatt.
+One Uhlenhaut Coupé has been preserved by Mercedes-Benz Museum.
 Its only sibling was sold from the museum in May 2022 to a private collector for €135 million (£114 million or US$142 million) with the proceeds used to establish the Mercedes-Benz Fund.
 The price was the highest ever paid for a car, either at private sale or public auction, surpassing the previous record of $75 million (€69 million) for a Ferrari 250 GTO.